Have you encountered a blue screen of death error on your computer, and it points to an NTOSKRNL.exe as the root cause of the problem?

 Method 1: Update Your Device Drivers

-The first thing that you should do if you encounter a blue screen of death error on your computer is to update all your device drivers.
-It is possible that some of your drivers are outdated or corrupted which causes performance issues on your system.
+The first thing you should do if you encounter a blue screen of death error on your computer is to update all your device drivers.
+Some of your drivers may be outdated or corrupted, which causes performance issues on your system.

 To do this, you can follow the steps below.

 Step 1.
-On your computer, press on the Windows Key + S and search for Device Manager.
+Press the Windows Key + S on your computer and search for Device Manager.

 Step 2.
 After that, click on Open to launch the Device Manager.